Slip Stitch Knitting Patterns: Discover How to Create Stunning Designs

 3. With Yarn In Front or Held in Back

-You will know where to hold they yarn because the pattern will use these abbreviations: WYIB or WYIF
+You will know where to hold the yarn because the pattern will use these abbreviations: WYIB or WYIF

-• WYIB: With yarn in back (also yb - yarn back or wyb with yarn back)
+• WYIB: With yarn in back (also yb - yarn back or wyb with yarn in back)

-• WYIF: with yarn in front (also yf - yarn forward or wyf with yarn forward
+• WYIF: With yarn in front (also yf - yarn forward or wyf with yarn in front)

-These abbreviations explain where the yarn is to be placed, not whether you are working on the right or wrong side of the fabric.
+These abbreviations tell you where to hold the yarn, not whether you are working on the right or wrong side of the fabric.
 In this case, when the yarn is in front, it is facing and closest to you, even if you are working on the wrong side of the fabric.

 Using a Knitting Chart